pratnala/casper-pn/README.md

 ## Testing locally

 Follow this [tutorial](https://ghost.org/tutorials/local-ghost/) to install a local Ghost instance.
+This [doc](https://ghost.org/docs/install/local/#developing-themes) is also helpful.

 ## Gratitude